jsalvasoler/trigger_arc_tsp/README.md

 - `report/`: Contains the LaTeX source code for the report.
 - `output/`: Contains the outputs of the experiments.
 - `notebooks/`: Contains the notebooks used to generate the figures for the report and for the dataset generation and exploration.
 To run them, you can use the python environment defined in `pyproject.toml`.
 - `benchmark/`: Contains scripts to reproduce experimental results.
+The file `competition_solutions.csv` contains the best solutions for each instance that we submitted to the competition.

 ## Getting started